basti564/DreamGrid/README.md

 # DreamGrid

+> [!WARNING]
+> DreamGrid isn't mantained anymore.
+This repository will continue to exist only for archival purposes.
+I recommend using the much faster [LightningLauncher](https://github.com/threethan/LightningLauncher) as an alternative

 DreamGrid is a launcher designed for Oculus Quest, Pico VR and HTC headsets that supports both official and sideloaded apps and games.

 ## Features